osmandolu/osmandolu-master/README.md

 I prefer using Python for Data Science , Pandas, Numpy & React Native for web/mobile front-end development.
 <br/>

-- Python, HTML5, CSS3, Git, GitHub
+- Python, Pandas, , CSS3, Git, GitHub

 - 💬 Ask  me about anything that you want to learn